Built environment

 The term built environment refers to human-made conditions and is often used in architecture, landscape architecture, urban planning, public health, sociology, and anthropology, among others.
 These curated spaces provide the setting for human activity and were created to fulfill human desires and needs.
 The term can refer to a plethora of components including the traditionally associated buildings, cities, public infrastructure, transportation, open space, as well as more conceptual components like farmlands, dammed rivers, wildlife management, and even domesticated animals.

 The built environment is made up of physical features.
 However, when studied, the built environment often highlights the connection between physical space and social consequences.
 It impacts the environment and how society physically maneuvers and functions, as well as less tangible aspects of society such as socioeconomic inequity and health.
 Various aspects of the built environment contribute to scholarship on housing and segregation, physical activity, food access, climate change, and environmental racism.

-Features of the Built Environment
+Features

 There are multiple different components that make up the built environment.
 Below are some prominent examples of what makes up the urban fabric:

 Buildings

 Buildings are used for a multitude of purposes: residential, commercial, community, institutional, and governmental.
-Building interiors are often designed to mediate external factors and provide space to conduct activities, whether that is to sleep, eat, work, etc. The structure of the building helps define the space around it, giving form to how individuals move through the space around the building.
+Building interiors are often designed to mediate external factors and provide space to conduct activities, whether that is to sleep, eat, work, etc. The structure of the building helps define the space around it, giving form to how individuals move through the space around the building:

-Public Infrastructure
+Public infrastructure

-Public infrastructure covers a variety of things like roads, highways, pedestrian circulation, public transportation, and parks.
+Public infrastructure covers a variety of things like roads, highways, pedestrian circulation, public transportation, and parks: